min2ha/ukwa-site/content/target/38442/index.en.md

   "subject": "EU Referendum"
 }

-# Cabinet Office: Why the Government believes that voting to remain in the European Union is the best decision for the UK

 This leaflet sets out the facts, and explains why the government believes a vote to remain in the EU is in the best interests of the people of the UK.
 It shows some of the choices the UK would face if there were a vote to leave.